- Search The Registry

 - Teacher’s Forum

 - My Account

 *Botswana gained independence from Britain on this date in 1966.
-They were one of the many African countries that were exploited after the Berlin Conference of 1884.
-Botswana is near South Africa on the continent's west side and in June 1966. after 80 years as a British protectorate, Britain accepted proposals for democratic self-government.
+They were one of the many African countries exploited after the Berlin Conference of 1884.
+Botswana is near South Africa on the continent's west side in June 1966. after 80 years as a British protectorate, Britain accepted proposals for democratic self-government.

 Khama was elected president by the National Assembly in 1966 and then reelected for two additional terms until he passed away in 1980.
-Botswana is rich in natural resources like diamonds and today the country has achieved one of the highest per capita income rates in Africa.
+Botswana is rich in natural resources like diamonds, and today the country has achieved one of the highest per capita income rates in Africa.